-Etiolation describes the way plants become long and white due to growing in too little light.
+Etiolation describes how plants become long and white due to growing in too little light.

 As seedlings first emerge from the soil, they tend to be white.
-Exposure to sunlight soon allows chlorophyll to be activated in photosynthesis, turning the plant green.
-That initial white shoot is etiolated.
+Exposure to sunlight activates chlorophyll used in photosynthesis, turning the plant green.

 Most of us have seen seedlings growing without enough sunlight, often on a windowsill.
-It struggles for sunlight, growing taller and taller, until it falls over, a pale version of what it might have been.
-The growing tips of all plants are attracted to light and will stretch out towards it.
-If enough sunlight is absorbed by the plant’s chlorophyll, photosynthesis can occur and normal growth will be seen.
+They struggle for sunlight, growing taller and taller, until they fall over, pale versions of what they might have been.

 You can use etiolation as a sign that plants are not getting enough light.
-You can also use it to blanch your own garden plants for more tender flavor.
+You can also use it to blanch your garden plants for a more tender flavor.

 You can grow a surprising amount of food in your own yard.
 Ask me how!